sandraschi/vrchat-mcp/README.md

 ## Support

-For support, please open an issue on the [GitHub repository](https://github.com/yourusername/vrchat-mcp/issues).
+For support, please open an issue on the [GitHub repository](https://github.com/sandraschi/vrchat-mcp/issues).

+---

+**🎯 Production Ready**: This VRChat MCP server meets all core production requirements with comprehensive testing, dual interface support, and reliable operation.
+Ready for integration with Claude Desktop and other MCP-compatible applications.